 The Williams Alumni Sponsored Internship Program is the result of the combined efforts of the Career Center and Alumni Relations, along with students, faculty, and sponsors.

-The Williams Alumni Sponsored Internship Program enables students to perform a public service to organizations and work on special projects with an opportunity to gain experience, explore career fields, develop skills, and build a network.
+The Williams Alumni Sponsored Internship Program enables students to perform a public service to these organizations and work on special projects with an opportunity to gain experience, explore career fields, develop skills, and build a network.

 Alumni Sponsored Internship Program Information Sessions